The Perfect Exercise Equipment for Seniors

 - Designed to move around easily, this air rower can also be easily stored

 - The Concept2 model and brand have been around for decades, meaning there is a customer service team of experts available to assist

 - There is an online indoor rowing community that you can join, creating a social network of other people using rowing machines for exercise

 Designed to give you that feel of water rowing, this model offers good magnetic rowing resistance levels and a full-body workout.
 Like the other machines on this list, make sure you start your workouts in an easy setting and work up to a workout that has a stronger resistance.

-Seniors should avoid exercises that cause them pain and take away from a healthy exercise and fitness routine.
+Seniors should avoid exercises that cause them pain, taking away the benefits that they should be getting from a fitness routine best suited for their age and health condition.
 A rowing machine is one of the best ways to exercise and improve physical fitness for seniors without worrying about damaging joints and over-exerting themselves.

 Senior Cautions When Using a Rowing Machine

 One last thing on avoiding exercises – be careful with your rowing machine.
 Rowing machines are great pieces of equipment, and they are so easy to use.
 There is a reason that many come with several levels of magnetic resistance to choose from.
 Start at a lower level.
 Just because the machine feels easy does not mean you can work out hard.
 Start light and work up to hard resistances.
 You can very easily pull a muscle or overdo it just because you love the feel of the smooth machine.
 Ease into any exercise you do.